Updated on Dec. 30, 2021 by Riley Nisbet

 Although studies indicate that 81% of general surgeons would choose the same specialization if they had the opportunity to begin their careers again, individuals looking to have success in the field must be detail-oriented and willing to give their time to the practice.
 General surgeons can expect to work between 50 and 60 hours weekly—this does not include hours for which they are on call.

-Currently, there are less than 18,000 general surgeons practicing in the U.S. The annual number of general surgeons who retire each year is greater than those obtaining certifications, meaning there is a general surgeon deficit within the U.S.
+The annual number of general surgeons who retire each year is greater than those obtaining certifications, meaning there is a general surgeon deficit within the U.S.

 For even more information on general surgery, visit The American Board of Surgery’s website.